File Under: Making Videos

 Since YouTube is the top search engine for music in the world and since there's so many ways to monetize video, you need to have both your music and videos there.
-To help you conquer YouTube, starting this week and all through the month of May, The DIY Advisor will focus its articles on improving your game for video.This first installment covers one of the most important things every video needs:
+To help you conquer YouTube, starting this week and all through the month of May, The DIY Advisor will focus its articles on improving your game for video.This first installment covers one of the most important things every video needs: great audio.

 It seems counterintuitive, but having great audio quality for your videos is critical to making great videos for YouTube.
 Audio affects the perception of the quality of your work more than good lighting or the visual quality of the footage.
 If the sound is poor, muffled, or distorted, viewers lose patience.
 They immediately perceive the video as poor quality and not worth their time, despite how good the rest of the video quality is.
 If there's one thing musicians know, it's audio.
 So, you likely have access to the right tools and resources to make your videos immediately rise above others out there.

-, here are four techniques that you should use:
+So, when you make videos, Here's four techniques that you should use:

-1. For recorded music, use fully mastered music from WAV files
+1. For recorded music, use fully mastered music from WAV files.

-.
+Any imported sound you add to your video should come from high-quality, well-mastered WAV files.
+This is because video sites like YouTube will compress the audio when you upload it.
+If you use an MP3 file for your audio source material, you will end up compressing it a second time.
 This will compromise the quality of your audio track, creating audio artifacts and digital distortion.
 This can reflect poorly not only on your video, but also your music.
 So, to avoid this and keep the audio quality at its highest, use only WAV files in your video.

-2. For live music, get an audio feed off of the soundboard
+2. For live music, get an audio feed off of the soundboard.

-, the best place to capture live sound at a venue is from the sound board.
+When you perform live on video, the best place to capture live sound at a venue is from the sound board.
 Using this feed will produce the highest quality mix.
 While you'll want to make sure all of the cameras are recording sound for syncing purposes, you won't want to use the audio from the microphones from these cameras unless you absolutely have to.
 If there's no soundboard, then we recommend putting up some room mics and capturing the sound from better quality microphones and sync the audio in post-production.

-3. Invest in high-quality mics rather than using the built-in mic
+3. Invest in high-quality mics rather than using the built-in mic.

 The same advice you get for putting together a great recording studio applies to video: have high-quality microphones.
 If you're talking instead of doing music videos, invest in lavalier mics since they are perfect for capturing voice, and can be inexpensive.
 If you create videos on your phone, many models plug directly in.
 In fact, the microphone we use for our videos is only $15.
 And if you have a lot of interview situations, use a hand mic or a shotgun mic.